 If the 5% prevalence threshold for adult males is met or exceeded in a herd, the CWD management response may be to reduce the ratio of males to females.
-If this management action is selected, herd managers will strive to reduce male:female ratio to no lower than the lower end of the sex ratio objective range identified in the Herd Management Plan.
+If this management action is selected, herd managers will strive to reduce male:female ratio to no lower than the lower end of the sex ratio objective range indentified in the herd management plan.
 Since the sex ratio objective range has already been approved through a public process, a formal public process will not be conducted when managers implement a CWD management response.
 Hunter harvest will be the primary tool used to reach the lower end of the range.

 This management action is expected to be commonly used for deer because adult male deer typically have twice the infection rate as adult females.
 Reducing the segment of the herd with the highest prevalence should effectively reduce prevalence in the short term.

-Based on an evaluation in 2018 of all Colorado deer herds that have classification data for at least 2 of the last 3 years, 73% (32 out of 44) have observed sex ratios that exceed the top of their respective HMP sex ratio objective range.
-This statistic does include several HMPs that have not been updated in many years and current management approaches do not match the outdated HMP objectives; these outdated plans are scheduled for revision.
+Additionally, of all Colorado deer herds that have classification data, 70% (35 out of 50 herds) have a 3-year average of observed sex ratios that exceeds the top of the HMP sex ratio objective range.
+This statistic does include several HMPs that have not been updated in many years and current management objectives do not match the outdated HMP objectives; these outdated plans are scheduled for revision.